 Automation can systematically simulate the console command line structures frequently performed by engineers to identify potential faulty conditions that are unavailable through SNMP.
 In the channel failure example, automation can either periodically poll the console sessions of network devices or can even be triggered when a link changes status to scan the channel states.

-Automation can also assist your organization beyond simply fault management and can directly reduce operational overhead by scripting routine tasks.
+Automation can also assist your organization beyond simple fault management and can directly reduce operational overhead by scripting routine tasks.
 In some organizations, the amount of manual labor invested simply to perform administrative tasks on the monitored environments can well exceed a dedicated man year.
-As an example, the simple task of changing passwords on IP PBXs, voicemails and messaging platforms that are not integrated to a Radius mechanism can be completely automated utilizing software to reduce the labor overhead.
+As an example, the simple task of changing passwords on voicemails and messaging platforms that are not integrated can be completely automated utilizing software to reduce the labor overhead.

 Automation as a key factor in not just creating a proactive Operations group but an efficient one as well.
 The commonality between the successful operational groups include automation as a key factor in total operational processes.